 All F-1 student employees may begin working provided that the student has met all I-9 requirements.
 International students must obtain a Social Security number in order to stay employed.
 To obtain a social security card, the international student must be hired in a department.
 The student must go to the Human Resources office for a letter to take to the Social Security Administration office indicating the department supervisor’s name and the signature of the Director of Human Resources.
 In order to complete the Student Employment Hiring process, International student employees must provide either a receipt of application for a Social Security card or the actual Social Security card within 10 business days of the start of employment.

 Change in Student Status

-All positions are paid at least minimum wage, and student employees are paid on a bi-weekly schedule by electronic deposit to the Emmanuel Prepaid Card.
-For payroll questions, please contact Anita Ray at 706-245-2806 or firstname.lastname@example.org.
-For more information about the Emmanuel Prepaid Card, please click the image below.
+All positions are paid at least minimum wage, and student employees are paid on a bi-weekly schedule by electronic deposit.
+For payroll questions, please contact Lucinda James at 706-245-2808 or via email: email@example.com.

 For more information regarding the Emmanuel College Work Study program, please contact Mrs. Lucinda James in the Accounting Office, Aaron Bldg, #200; (706) 245-2808; firstname.lastname@example.org.